-To seek admission at universities in Canada or other study destinations, the applications need to be filed within the prescribed time which are operated under strict deadlines.
-Typically, intakes in Canada are distributed in short stipulated periods of the academic year and open for a period anywhere between two to four months.
-Since the January intake of the coming year is nearing for almost all institutions across the globe, candidates need to be aware of all the components of the application process which they need to submit in order to be considered for admission.
+If you have decided to study in Canada, the applications need to be filed within the prescribed time which are operated under strict deadlines.
+To pursue bachelors or Masters in Canada, there are certain admission intakes distributed in short stipulated periods of the academic year and open for a period anywhere between two to four months.
+Since the different intakes in Canada correspond to separate academic sessions, candidates need to be aware of all the components of the application process which they need to submit in order to be considered for admission.
 This article explains more about the intakes in Canada as well as what else you need to consider when applying.

 Intakes in Canada: Deadlines & Courses

 Universities, to encourage applications from a diverse variety of students, conduct admissions in specific cycles otherwise known as intakes.
 There are three major intakes, namely, Fall, Winter and Summer intakes with the Fall attracting the highest number of applications.
 Majorly in the US, Europe, and Australia, most of the programs are open for admission in the fall intake.

 All the major programs such as MS in Canada, MBA Courses in Canada, etc are open for admission in the fall intake.
 Further, the January intake is a supplementary admissions window helping universities to either fill remaining seats or to conduct admissions for certain specialized courses.
 A few programs may be open for application for in both the windows though the number of seats may vary.
 Conversely, due to the relatively lesser number of applications received, applicants may get the benefit of somewhat lesser competition though offers strictly depend on the quality of your application.
 Then, the summer intake is left for short-term courses, for instance, exchange and summer programs.
 Before coming to the intakes in Canada, take a look at the following table which enlists the intake for different phases, courses as well as their deadlines.

 |Intakes in Canada||Course||Durations|